Tennis Elbow: A Bodybuilder’s Nightmare

 Common symptoms of tennis elbow include:

-1. Pain or tenderness on the outer part of the elbow.
+1. Sharp or burning pain on the outer part of your elbow.

-4. Stiffness in the elbow, particularly in the morning or after periods of rest.
+4. Stiffness in the elbow, especially in the morning.

 Is Tennis Elbow Treatable?